tsuru/tsuru/docs/understanding/concepts.rst

 Clusters
 --------

-A cluster is a named group of nodes. tsuru `api` has a scheduler algorithm that distribute applications intelligently across a cluster nodes.
+A cluster is a named group of nodes. `tsuru API` has a scheduler algorithm that distribute applications intelligently across a cluster nodes.

 Nodes
 -----